T-Pau/Anykey/README.md

 Keys that are currently pressed are displayed inverted.

-Keys that were previously pressed are displayed in a lighter gray.
+Keys that were previously pressed are displayed in a different color.
 This helps detect dead keys.
 To reset the state of all keys to unpressed, hold `F5` for two seconds.

 Since the PET only supports one color, previously pressed keys are displayed with a square frame.